The value of storage in electricity distribution: The role of markets: Introduction

 \subsection{Background and motivation}

 In the 1980s and 1990s, deregulation was en vogue.
 By breaking up established monopolies, the hope was to increase market efficiency by stimulating competition across various industries, including electricity.
-Massachusetts hoped to remedy a situation in which \emph{``the existing regulatory system results in among the highest, residential and commercial electricity rates paid by customers throughout the United States''} by separating electricity generation from distribution and transmission, which were to be kept as regulated monopolies~\citep[ch.~164, sec.~1(d)]{ma1997act}.
+In the US, for example, the state of Massachusetts separated electricity generation from distribution and transmission, which were to be kept as regulated monopolies~\citep[ch.~164, sec.~1(d)]{ma1997act}.
 The rationale for the separation was to increase competition in generation while avoiding any \emph{``cross-subsidization of competitive businesses from regulated businesses and discriminatory policies affecting access to distribution and transmission networks upon which all competitive suppliers depend''}~\citep[p.~12]{joskow2008lessons}.
 Deregulation occurred at different rates in different jurisdictions~\citep{borenstein2015restructuring}.
-To our knowledge, 13~US states (CT, DE, IL, ME, MD, MA, NH, NJ, NY, OH, PA, RI, TX) and the District of Columbia restrict investor-owned utilities in owning both generation assets and transmission and distribution assets.
+To our knowledge, in 13~US states (CT, DE, IL, ME, MD, MA, NH, NJ, NY, OH, PA, RI, TX) and the District of Columbia, investor-owned utilities are restricted to owning either generation assets or transmission and distribution assets.
+In the European Union, deregulation led to distribution system operators being allowed to own storage only if they cannot contract it from third parties, and prohibited from using storage for market participation~\citep[art.~36(2)(b)]{eu2019storage}.

-In the context of such separation between generation and distribution, storage investment and operations within electricity markets warrant a closer look.
-Storage is generally considered generation, but can be considered distribution if it serves grid reliability or defers grid investments such as substation or line upgrades.
+In the context of the separation between generation and distribution, storage investment and operation within electricity markets warrant a closer look.
+Storage has generally been considered generation, but can be considered distribution if it serves grid reliability or defers grid investments such as substation or line upgrades.
 In the latter case, utilities have been allowed to own and operate storage for distribution needs.
-Such needs are generally infrequent, especially if they arise from reliability toward extreme events.
-Even in the European Union, distribution system operators are only allowed to own storage if they cannot contract it from third parties and may not use storage for market participation~\citep[art.~36(2)(b)]{eu2019storage}.
+Such needs are generally infrequent, especially if they arise from reliability during extreme events.
+Storage built to address grid reliability thus experiences low utilization, on the order of one discharge cycle per month in some cases~\citep{or2024storage}, and foregoes potential revenue from participating in electricity markets.
+Allowing for market participation would improve storage economics but risk incentivizing investments that go beyond serving local distribution needs, which would run contrary to the separation of distribution from generation.